wreeves0/Car-Connect/README.md

 ~~~
 Required Fields:

--First Name: The first name of the salesperson.
+1. First Name: The first name of the salesperson.
--Last Name: The last name of the salesperson.
+2. Last Name: The last name of the salesperson.
--Employee ID: The unique identifier for the salesperson.
+3. Employee ID: The unique identifier for the salesperson.